 - To protect and minimize further damage, cover holes in roof or windows with tarps if necessary.

 - If flooded, pump out your basement gradually.
 The walls could collapse or the floors buckle if the surrounding ground is waterlogged.
 Not sure?
 Get an inspector.

 - Many health hazards are found in the mud and silt that floodwaters leave behind.
 Shovel as much mud as possible out of the house, then hose it down, inside and out.

-- If your home has sustained water damage, download the booklet, “Repairing Your Flooded Home” from the Red Cross or stop by the local office to obtain a copy.
+- If your home has sustained water damage, follow these tips from the Red Cross.

 WHN Expert TIP – Water Damage Clean-Up Tips: Greg Kistler, a ServPro cleanup and restoration specialist from South Washington County in Minnesota, provides water damage cleanup advice in this podcast.